King of Na gold seal: Rediscovery

-After being lost for an undetermined period of time, the seal was reportedly rediscovered on April 12, 1784, on Shika Island in Fukuoka Prefecture, Japan.
+After being lost for an undetermined period of time, the seal was reportedly rediscovered on February 23, 1784, on Shika Island in Fukuoka Prefecture, Japan.
 According to contemporary reports, the seal was discovered by a farmer named Jinbei while repairing an irrigation ditch.
 It was found surrounded by stones forming a box-like structure around it.
 The stone above the seal required two adults to lift.
-After rediscovery, the seal was kept by the Kuroda clan, rulers of the Fukuoka Domain, and eventually donated by the Kuroda family to the city of Fukuoka in 1978.
+After the rediscovery, Kamei Nanmei identified it, saving it from being melted down.
+The seal was kept by the Kuroda clan, rulers of the Fukuoka Domain, and was eventually donated by the Kuroda family to the city of Fukuoka in 1978.

+Ever since its discovery, there have persistently been theories doubting its authenticity.
+During the Edo period, Confucians like Kamei argued for its authenticity as part of their efforts to tie Japanese history to China, while Kokugaku scholars denied its authenticity for the opposite effect.
+While this debate died out during the Meiji period, strong doubts were again raised during the Second Sino-Japanese War, as scholars examined period seals finding them to differ critically.
+Post-war archeology has led to the discovery of multiple similar seals, including one possibly originating from the same workshop.
+Still, there have been doubts, including if the Han possessed the metallurgical capability needed to produce the seal.
+Writing in 2024, Okimori Takuya writes that comparison to other seals produced at the same time has led to its authenticity to be widely accepted.